KBNLresearch/europeananp-ner/README.md

 Building from source:

-Install maven, java (version "1.7" and up).
+Install Maven, Java (v1.7 and up).
 In the toplevel directory run:

     mvn package

-This command will generate a jar, and a war version of the NER located in the target/ directory.
+This command will generate a JAR and a WAR of the NER located in the `target/` directory.
-To deploy the war file, just copy the war file in your tomcat webapp directory.
+To deploy the WAR, just copy it into the Tomcat webapp directory, or use Tomcat manager to do it for you.

 ## Usage command-line-interface